Tyrrrz/Tyrrrz.me/src/data/blog-posts/additional-nuget-files-in-new-csproj/Post.md

 </Project>
 ```

-This will cause MSBuild to copy _SOME_NATIVE_LIBRARY.dll_ to output directory on every build.
-However, to make sure the external file and targets are added into the NuGet package you also need to add an additional item group:
+This will cause MSBuild to copy `SOME_NATIVE_LIBRARY.dll` to output directory on every build.

+However, to make sure the external file and targets are added into the NuGet package we also need to add an additional item group:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">